The Spirit of Radio: Reception

 Cash Box said that "Geddy Lee's high vocals and the band's electrically charged instrumental should click on AOR lists."

 "The Spirit of Radio" was named one of The Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll and was among five Rush songs inducted into the Canadian Songwriters Hall of Fame on March 28, 2010.
 Record World called it a "crafty rocker that's an out-of-the-box AOR-pop smash."

 Classic Rock readers voted "The Spirit of Radio" the fourth best Rush song.

-Odyssey ranked "The Spirit of Radio" number 11 on their ranking of every Rush song, and rated it 10/10.
-They also considered it to be the second best song from Permanent Waves, only behind "Freewill".

 The song was covered by the British alternative rock band Catherine Wheel in 1996, with their version appearing both on their B-sides and rarities album Like Cats and Dogs and on the CFNY-branded compilation album Spirit of the Edge, Vol. 2.

 Music video

-In celebration of the 40th anniversary of Permanent Waves, on June 12, 2020 Rush produced an animated music video featuring themselves as they appeared around 1980 as well as nods to Guglielmo Marconi (an Italian inventor instrumental in the development of radio) as well as radio djs from the time that were influential in Rush's development.
+In celebration of the 40th anniversary of Permanent Waves, on June 12, 2020, Rush produced an animated music video by Fantoons Animation Studio.
+The video features the band as they appeared around 1980.
+It also features nods to Guglielmo Marconi (an Italian inventor instrumental in the development of radio) as well as radio DJs from the time that were influential in Rush's development.
 The video also pays homage to Rush's drummer, the late Neil Peart, "whose music and lyrics continue to capture the hearts and imaginations of the fans".